run-ai/docs/docs/admin/runai-setup/troubleshooting/troubleshooting.md

     * Run the [preinstall script](../cluster-setup/cluster-prerequisites.md#pre-install-script) and search for networking errors.
     * Run `kubectl get nodes`.
 Check that all nodes are ready and connected
     * Run `kubectl get pods -o wide -A` to see which pods are Pending or in Error and which nodes they belong to.
-    * See if pods from different nodes have trouble communicating with each other
+    * See if pods from different nodes have trouble communicating with each other.
-    * Advanced: Run `kubectl exec <>` from a pod in one node and ping a pod from another.
+    * Advanced: Run `kubectl exec <pod-name> -it /bin/sh` from a pod in one node and ping a pod from another.

 ???
 "Projects are not syncing"